 Retainers & Followers

-A Noble Warlord gets more mileage out their retainers or followers than other Warlords, but in turn is more dependent on having someone else make their attacks for them.
+A Noble Warlord gets more mileage out of their retainers or followers than other Warlords, but in turn is more dependent on having someone else make their attacks for them.

-Starting at 7th level, you can add your Charisma (maximum 2) to your AC so long as you not wearing heavy armor or using a shield.
+Starting at 7th level, you can add your Charisma (maximum 2) to your AC so long as you are not wearing heavy armor or using a shield.